-Country of birth is determined on the basis of the mother's permanent home country at the time of birth.
-This means, for example, that the country of birth of Estonian immigrants born before Estonian independence is the Soviet Union.
-Similarly, the country of birth of people who were born in areas that Finland has subsequently ceded is Finland even though the area no longer is Finnish territory.
-The country of birth is indicated according to the form of government at the time of birth.
-The ISO 3166 standard is used in the coding of the country of birth.
+Country of birth is determined on the basis of what the person's mother's permanent home country was at the person's time of birth.
+The country of birth is typically indicated according to the form of government at the time of birth.
+This means, for example, that the country of birth of Estonian immigrants born before Estonian independence is usually the Soviet Union.
+Similarly, the country of birth of people who were born in areas that Finland has subsequently ceded is Finland even though the areas no longer are Finnish territory.

+In some cases, a person's country of birth can be revised to correspond with the current form of government.
+This requires the person's own activeness and a notification to the local register office.
+The ISO 3166 standard is used in the coding of country of birth.